15 Physical Therapy Shoulder Exercises with Resistance Bands

 Rugby, jujitsu, weightlifting, boxing – all have taken their toll.

-One rotator cuff operation and countless shoulder physical therapy exercises later, I’m pretty much OK.
+One rotator cuff operation and countless physiotherapy shoulder exercises later, I’m pretty much OK.
 Just that there are a lot of things I know I can’t do anymore (rugger and jujitsu are definitely out).

 Shoulders are like knees and backs.
 They’re complex joints which can take a hammering when you play sports, so they injure easily.
 Anyone who’s highly active will be lucky to get through life without at least one shoulder, knee or back injury.